 - Self-evaluate the adequacy of controls

 - Ensure that the identification, recognition and evaluation of business objectives and risks are consistent across all levels of the organization

 The primary forms of RCSA are facilitated workshops and structured questionnaires or surveys.
 Organizations can combine more than one approach.
 The facilitated self-assessment approach involves gathering management and staff for workshops relating to, and discussion of, specific issues or processes.
 It is used as a mechanism to assess informal, or soft, controls as well as traditional hard controls.
-The RCSA workshops are usually facilitated by an internal (or external) auditor who is familiar with the processes, activities, risks, controls of the entity including its relevant policies, plans, laws, regulations and contracts, organizational information, financial information, previous audit results, industry best practices, details of problems affecting the area and, where possible, details of challenges and opportunities expected to arise in the future.
+The RCSA workshops are usually facilitated by an internal (or external) auditor who is familiar with the processes, activities, risks, controls of the entity.
+This includes its relevant policies, plans, laws, regulations and contracts, organizational information, financial information, previous audit results, industry best practices, details of problems affecting the area and, where possible, details of challenges and opportunities expected to arise in the future.

 The survey or questionnaire approach is often used if the desired respondents are too numerous or widely dispersed to be readily brought together for a workshop.
-They are also preferred if the culture of the organization might hinder open, candid discussions in workshop settings or if management desires to minimize the initial time spent and cost incurred in gathering the information.
-Self-assessment questionnaires can be produced as an outcome of facilitated workshops, with the intention of using the questionnaires as a means of following up agreed workshop outcomes, or as a means for management to help maintain and monitor effective internal controls on a permanent basis.
+They are also preferred if the culture of the organization might hinder open, candid discussions in workshop settings or if management desires to minimize the initial time spent and the cost incurred in gathering the information.
+Self-assessment questionnaires can be produced as an outcome of facilitated workshops, with the intention of using the questionnaires as a means of following up on agreed workshop outcomes, or as a means for management to help maintain and monitor effective internal controls on a permanent basis.

-Business units or functions that will be included in the process are those for which a set of objective or results can be defined.
+Business units or functions that will be included in the process are those for which a set of objectives or results can be defined.
 This is important because there must be a common understanding and acceptance of what the group needs to achieve, against which risks and controls can be assessed and evaluated.

 The workflow is as follows: